playbenny/benny_manual/docs/installation.md

 There are example files included that might help - so far i've made configs for:

 - [Midi Fighter Twister](https://www.midifighter.com/#Twister) (recommended, the led feedback works well with the automapping features in benny)
+    NOTE the midi fighter twister needs to be outputting encoder messages not cc ones from its knobs, the factory default settings for the midi fighter won't work with my configs.
+In ```benny\hardware_configs\preset files for common controllers``` you'll find settings to load onto your midi fighter with the midi fighter utility.

 - Novation launch control xl